Fundamental limitations on distillation of quantum channel resources: Setting

-In its general formulation, the task of distillation can be understood as the transformation of a noisy resource channel $\E : A \to B$ into ``pure'' or ``perfect'' resources, which are represented by some target channel $\T : C \to D$.
+In its general formulation, the task of distillation can be understood as the transformation of a noisy resource channel $\E : A \to B$ into `pure' or `perfect' resources, which are represented by some target channel $\T : C \to D$.
 Our task then is to understand when one can achieve transformations of the type $\TT(\E) = \T$, with $\TT \in \SS$ being a free transformation.

 However, in any practical setting, it is important to allow for the possibility of error in the transformation, reflecting the physical imperfections in the manipulation of channels.
-To account for this, we will employ the worst-case fidelity between two channels $\E, \F : A \to B$~\cite{belavkin_2005,gilchrist_2005}
+To account for this, we will employ the worst-case fidelity between two channels $\E, \F : A \to B$~\cite{belavkin_2005,gilchrist_2005}\footnote{The optimisation in the definition of $F(\E,\F)$ can be understood as being over arbitrary ancillary spaces $R$, but in fact it suffices to take $R \cong A$~\cite{belavkin_2005,gilchrist_2005}.}